 Online Certificates in Animation

-Many certificate programs in animation are designed to supplement a degree program or help professionals upgrade their knowledge.
-Students learn various techniques to apply their artistic talents and create digital images used in movies and video games.
-They cover the areas of character design, 3D animation, and digital storytelling with introductory content. coursework may include:
+Many certificate programs in animation are designed to supplement a degree program.
+They may also focus on helping professionals upgrade their knowledge.
+Students learn various techniques to apply their artistic talents.
+They also create digital images used in movies and video games.
+Introductory content covers the areas of character design, 3D animation, and digital storytelling.
+Coursework may include:

 - Fundamentals of Animation